 About default maximum Pods per node

 By default, GKE allows up to 110 Pods per node on Standard clusters, however Standard clusters can be configured to allow up to 256 Pods per node.
-Autopilot clusters have a maximum of 32 Pods per node.
+Autopilot clusters, based on the on the expected workload Pod density, choose the maximum Pods per node from a range between 8 and 256.
 Kubernetes assigns each node a range of IP addresses, a CIDR block, so that each Pod can have a unique IP address.
 The size of the CIDR block corresponds to the maximum number of Pods per node.

 Pod CIDR ranges in Standard clusters